Robert Irvine’s FITCRUNCH Protein Bar Flavor Ranking and Reviews

 8. Chocolate Brownie

-9. Dark Chocolate Coconut
+9. Chocolate Coconut Almond

-10. Mint Madness Loaded Cookie
+13. Mint Madness Loaded Cookie

 In terms of flavor, it has a mildly sweet, minty taste from the large helping of embedded green chips with a dark, non-bitter chocolate base.
 Kind of like a minty chocolate patty candy, but not nearly as strong, and no, don’t worry, there isn’t really toothpaste flavor or too much artificialness present here!
 Overall, it’s a decent bar, and those who enjoy mint might come away enjoying it, but to me, it’s so darn annoying to eat!